evert/evert.github.com/_posts/2021/2021-04-12-ketting-7-released.md

 'forms', similar to what the `<form>` tag is to HTML.

-Since the start of the year HAL-Forms has seen major updates, which was a colaborative effort by several people from projects in the HAL community (including [Spring HATEOAS][8] and yours truly) and lead by it's author [Mike Amudsen][7].
+Since the start of the year HAL-Forms has seen major updates, which was a collaborative effort by several people from projects in the HAL community (including [Spring HATEOAS][8] and yours truly) and lead by it's author [Mike Amudsen][7].